benmoran56/esper/README.md

 Contributing
 ============

-Contributions to Esper are always welcome, but there are some specific project goals to keep in mind:
+Contributions to **esper** are always welcome, but there are some specific project goals to keep in mind:

 - Pure Python code only: no binary extensions, Cython, etc.
 - Try to target all non-EOL Python versions.
 Exceptions can be made if there is a compelling reason.